 Primary students joining this club will have the opportunity to design, create, and build using Legos.
 Imagination will meld with construction as students bring their creations to life.

-Primary Drama Club is offered for students in grades three through five, while Middle School Drama Club is offered for students in grades six through eight.
+Primary Drama Club is offered for students in grades two through five, while Middle School Drama Club is offered for students in grades six through eight.
 Interested students select a play, rehearse after school and, in middle school, stage a dinner theater in the spring.
-Primary Drama Club will perform during Catholic Schools Week.
+Primary Drama Club will perform in March.

 Girls on the Run

 This club inspires girls to be joyful, healthy, and confident using a fun, experience-based curriculum which creatively integrates running.
 The programs combine training for a 3.1-mile running event with self-esteem enhancing, uplifting workouts.
 The goals of the programs are to encourage positive emotional, social, mental, spiritual, and physical development.